Like Father, Like Clown: Production

+Cultural references

-The episode is an homage to the film The Jazz Singer, about a son with a strict religious upbringing who defies his father to become an entertainer.
-Krusty is considered to be partially based on Jewish comedian Jerry Lewis, who starred in the 1959 version of the film.
-The Jazz Singer is referenced when Rabbi Krustofsky states, "Oh, if you were a musician or a jazz singer, this I could forgive!"
-Lisa tells Homer there are many Jewish entertainers, including Lauren Bacall, Dinah Shore, William Shatner and Mel Brooks.
-In Krusty's flashback, he and his father walk down the street in a parody of a scene from The Godfather Part II.
+The episode is a homage to the film The Jazz Singer (1927), about a son with a strict religious upbringing who defies his father to become an entertainer.
+Krusty is partially based on Jewish comedian Jerry Lewis, who starred in the 1959 version of the film.
+A nod to the film is featured in dialogue when Rabbi Krustofsky says, "Oh, if you were a musician or a jazz singer, this I could forgive!"
 In the Simpsons house, Krusty plays The Concert for Bangladesh.
 In Krusty's studio, there are pictures of him with Alfred Hitchcock and The Beatles.
+Lisa tells Homer there are many Jewish entertainers, including Lauren Bacall, Dinah Shore, William Shatner, and Mel Brooks.
+In Krusty's flashback, he and his father walk down the street in a parody of a scene from The Godfather Part II.
+The scene of a young Krusty practicing comedy in the bathroom is a reference to Philip Roth's Portnoy's Complaint.
+Lisa and Bart try to trick Hyman into meeting Krusty, telling him that "the Nobel-Prize winning Jewish novelist Saul Bellow" wants to have lunch with him at Izzy's Deli.
+They tell Krusty that he's to be presented with the Legion of Honor and walks in humming "La Marseillaise", asking to be directed to François Mitterrand's table.
 At the end of the episode, Krusty and his father sing "O Mein Papa", a 1952 song originally by Eddie Fisher.
 Bart quotes a passage from Sammy Davis Jr.'s 1965 autobiography Yes, I Can.